Dr Karen Morton - Founder and Medical Director

 Dr Haider Jan

 BSc MBBS MRCOG

 Obstetrician and Gynaecologist

 Dr Haider Jan qualified in medicine from St. George's Medical School in 2003.
 He completed his training in obstetrics and gynaecology in 2012.
-He now works as a senior Clinical Fellow in advanced Laparoscopic surgery at the Royal Surrey County Hospital.
+He worked as a Senior Clinical Fellow in advanced laparoscopic surgery at the Royal Surrey County Hospital and was appointed as a Consultant at Epsom Hospital in 2014.
 He has specialized in gynaecological ultrasound and minimally invasive surgery.

 "Alongside my job as in obstetrics and gynecology I have developed an interest in minimally invasive surgery, gynaecological ultrasound and obstetric emergency care.
 I have also discovered a love of teaching, in particular using innovative advanced technologies and simulation techniques, and am heavily involved in several training courses relating to maternal health and minimally invasive surgery.
 My work has always been underpinned by a passionate belief in improving maternal health around the world and I have set up a charity 'Maternity Training International' which aims to help train doctors and midwives through videos and information technology."

 Dr Mike Negus